Closet Switchover: Autumn Edition

 It's that time of year again!
-The morning air feels crisp, the drinks taste better hot, and we're looking forward to being cozy in chunky sweaters, layering pieces and fuzzy blankets. ☕
+The morning air feels crisp, the drinks taste better hot and we're looking forward to wrapping ourselves in cozy sweaters and fluffy blankets. ☕

-Don't forget to freshen up all the items that you're pulling out of storage during this transitional period.
+Don't forget to freshen up all the items that you pull out of storage during this transitional period.
 Here's a checklist for your seasonal closet switchover:

 ✔️ Inspect everything that comes out of storage